statikfintechllc/Ascend-Institute/README.md

 <div align="center">
   <em>
     The Institute’s GremlinGPT has already been reviewed and starred by live AI infra: Atrium.
-    We have now received our 11th Star, Thank you, KDK-Grim, and our First Fork, Thank you, shefben, Let’s get GremlinGPT Funed & Seen.
+    We have now received our 11th Star, Thank you, juvu, and our First Fork, Thank you, shefben, Let’s get GremlinGPT Funed & Seen.
   </em>
 </div>